rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *Kentucky Route Zero* Epilogue

+> Childlike philosophy toys with wild ideas at the boundaries of our understanding.
+Are these ideas useful or true?
+Can we plug them in straightaway into our existing conceptions and put them to work?
+For me, if I was already sure they were false and useless, that would steal away their charm.
+But to be in a hurry to judge their merits, to want to expunge doubt and wonder so as to settle on a final view that we can put immediately to work, to want to close rather than open — let's not be in such a rush to grow up.
+What's life for if there's no time to play and explore?

+- *The Weirdness of the World*, Eric Schwitzgebel

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.